thecapitalistcycle/pyrossTSI/README.md

 ## About
 PyRossTSI is for modelling infectiousness of an infected individual as a function of time since infection.
+Companion libraries are listed below:

 * [PyRoss](https://github.com/rajeshrinet/pyross) is a companion library that offers tools for both deterministic and stochastic simulation of macroscopic compartmental models, as well as a complete suite of inference and optimal control tools.